-Occupational exposure and urinary excretion of Cr was measured in workers exposed to Cr(III) in a Cr lignosulfonate manufacturing facility.
+Occupational exposure to and urinary excretion of Cr was measured in workers exposed to Cr(III) in a Cr lignosulfonate manufacturing facility.
 Urinary excretion of Cr is discussed in Sections 4.4, 4.6, and 4.7.

 Lignin is a complex organic polymer found in the cell walls of rigid, woody plants.
 Lignosulfonates are water-soluble polyanionic lignin polymers.
 Cr lignosulfonate is used as a conditioner in oil drilling (Chen et al., 2018).
-Though dichromate (a hexavalent compound) is used to make Cr lignosulfonate, the former is ultimately reduced to Cr(III) during the lignosulfonate production process.
-Five workers from the packing department of the factory participated in the study, and three of them used masks.
+Though dichromate, a Cr(VI) compound, is used to make Cr lignosulfonate, dichromate is ultimately reduced to Cr(III) during the lignosulfonate production process.
+According to Kiilunen et al. (1983), five workers from the packing department of the factory participated in the study, and three of them used "masks."
+In the US, protective surgical masks are worn as barriers to splashes, droplets, and saliva.
+In contrast, respirators, which form a tight seal around the nose and mouth, are worn to protect users from exposure to airborne particles, including viruses and bacteria.
+Therefore, it is possible the workers actually wore respirators.
 No other subject information was provided except that all five were said to be exposed only to the final Cr(III) product, not the dichromate component used in its manufacturing.

 Personal (breathing zone) and stationary (control room and packing area) dust samples were collected on cellulose ester membrane filters over two 4-hour work periods for three consecutive days.
-Total dust was gravimetrically measured, dust morphology was observed by scanning electron microscopy, and Cr_T was quantified using atomic absorption spectrophotometry3 (AAS) with an air-acetylene flame.
-Cr valence was determined in aqueous solutions and dry dust samples of the Cr lignosulfonate product by the diphenyl carbazide color reaction, a method that allows quantification of Cr(VI), and x-ray photoelectron spectroscopy, a method that measures elemental composition.
+Total dust was gravimetrically measured, dust morphology was observed by scanning electron microscopy, and CrT was quantified using atomic absorption spectrophotometry (AAS) with an air-acetylene flame.
+Cr valence was determined in aqueous solutions and dry dust samples of the Cr lignosulfonate product by the diphenyl carbazide color reaction, a method that allows quantification of Cr(VI), and X-ray photoelectron spectroscopy, a method that measures elemental composition.

-Total dust levels ranged from $100 - 12,000 \ \mu\text{g/m}^3$ ($0.1 - 12 \ \text{mg/m}^3$) in personal samples and $7000 - 41,000 \ \mu\text{g/m}^3$ ($7 - 41 \ \text{mg/m}^3$) in stationary samples over the three collection days.
-About 30% of dust particles were <5 μ m in diameter.
-Dust samples contained an average of 2% Cr_T (range = 1 - 4.2%) in comparison to the finished Cr lignosulfonate product which was composed of 6% Cr_T.
+Total dust levels ranged from 100-12,000 $\mu$ g/m (0.1-12 mg/m) in personal samples and 7000-41,000 $\mu$ g/m (7-41 mg/m) in stationary samples over the three collection days.
+About 30% of dust particles examined by microscopy were determined to be <5 $\mu$ m in diameter.
+Dust samples contained an average of 2% CrT (range = 1-4.2%) compared to the finished Cr lignosulfonate product composed of 6% CrT.
 All Cr in the dust samples was Cr(III).
-Personal Cr_T from air samples was highly variable among the different subjects.
-Levels for the group ranged from $2 - 230 \ \mu\text{g/m}^3$ ($0.002 - 0.230 \ \text{mg/m}^3$), and individual averages ranged from $11 - 80 \ \mu\text{g/m}^3$ ($0.011 - 0.08 \ \text{mg/m}^3$).
-As a point of comparison, personal Cr_T exposures were less than the current California Occupational Safety and Health Administration (CAL/OSHA) permissible exposure limit (PEL).
+Personal CrT from air samples was highly variable among the different subjects.
+Levels for the group ranged from 2-230 $\mu$ g/m (0.002-0.230 mg/m), and individual averages ranged from 11-80 $\mu$ g/m (0.011-0.08 mg/m).
+As a point of comparison, personal CrT exposures were less than the current California Occupational Safety and Health Administration (CAL/OSHA) permissible exposure limit (PEL).

-3 Atomic absorption spectrophotometry uses the absorption of light by free metallic atoms in the gaseous state to quantify chemicals in liquid or solid samples.
+&lt;sup>4 Atomic absorption spectrophotometry uses the absorption of light by free metallic atoms in the gaseous state to quantify chemicals in liquid or solid samples.
 In this process, the sample is dried, vaporized, and atomized to enable quantification of metal elements.
-Atomizers are variable, and commonly used types include but are not limited to flame (e.g. air-acetylene) and electrothermal atomizers.
+Atomizers are variable, and commonly used types include but are not limited to flame (e.g., air-acetylene) and electrothermal atomizers.

-The PEL is a maximally permitted 8-hour time-weighted average $(TWA)^4$ concentration of 500 μg/m3 (0.5 mg/m3) for airborne Cr(III) compounds (8 CCR, GISO, §5155, Table AC-1, 1976).
+The PEL is a maximally permitted 8-hour time-weighted average $(TWA)^5$ concentration of 500 μg/m (0.5 mg/m) for airborne Cr(III) compounds (8 CCR, GISO, §5155, Table AC-1, 1976).